-Tables 20 and 21 summarize the assumptions and economic information we use in our analysis for the Hawks Nest and Glen Ferris projects, respectively, based on information provided by Hawks Nest Hydro in its license application.
+Tables 21 and 22 summarize the assumptions and economic information we use in our analysis for the Hawks Nest and Glen Ferris Projects, respectively, based on information provided by Hawks Nest Hydro in its license applications.
 We find that the values provided by Hawks Nest Hydro are reasonable for the purposes of our analysis.
+For each project, cost items common to all alternatives include: taxes and insurance costs; net investment; estimated future capital investment required to maintain and extend the life of plant equipment and facilities; relicensing costs; normal operation and maintenance costs; and Commission fees.

-48 See Mead Corporation, Publishing Paper Division, 72 FERC \P 61,027 (July 13, 1995).
+$^{^{63}}$ See Mead Corporation, Publishing Paper Division, 72 FERC ¶ 61,027 (1995).
 In most cases, electricity from hydropower would displace some form of fossil-fueled generation, in which fuel cost is the largest component of the cost of electricity production.